darkmetalic/ListBox/README.md

 list.ispress=true
 end

-listbox:moved(x,y) or [listbox].ispress=true -- optional for mouses, required for touches
+listbox:moved(x,y) or lisr.ispress=true -- optional for mouses, required for touches

-listbox:released(x,y) or [listbox].ispress=false -- optional for mouses, required for touches
+listbox:released(x,y) or list.ispress=false -- optional for mouses, required for touches

 listbox:resize() -- required if you want to autosize the listbox on resize